jagenjo/wide/README.md

 ```

 Where ```PROJECT_KEY``` is the key that grants you access to that folder (and all its subfolders).
+By default the keys in the config should be hashed using MD5 in case the wide_config.json is read by an intruder, it still has a layer of security.
+To apply MD5 to your keys you can use: http://www.md5.cz/

+You can disable the md5 in the server by changing the variable use_md5 to false ```$use_md5 = false;```

-Once installed, you access the website and set the key typing in the bottom bar:
+Once installed, you access the website and set the key typing at the bottom console bar:
 ```
 key PROJECT_KEY
 ```

+**The PROJECT_KEY is as it was before hashing it with md5.**

+## Browse files

 You can use the buttons on top of the sidebar to browser server files.

+You cannot get into a level above the folder specified in the config.

 ## Contact